MTP/IP License Binding

-You may choose almost any fixed IP address.
+You may choose almost any static, unicast IP address.
 The bound MTP/IP license will work with any host for which that address is assigned to the primary network interface card (NIC).
 This allows you to completely change the host hardware, without disruption to your MTP/IP license.

 The IP address you provide for binding must be on an active network interface of the system that is actually running the MTP/IP software.
 Do not use the address of a router, virtual host, or other device.
 Under Windows, you can see a list of available addresses by running the console command "ipconfig /all".
 On all other systems, type the shell command "ifconfig -a" from an administrative or root account.

-If the system is behind an NAT or DHCP gateway, is virtualized, or otherwise does not have a fixed IP address, then you may need to use the host identifier instead.
+If the system is behind an NAT gateway or firewall, you must use a static, private address.
+If a static IP address cannot be used, then you may need to use the host identifier instead.

 The MTP/IP license may be bound to the host identifier of a machine.
 The IP address may change, but the software will only run on that specific hardware.
 If you acquire new hardware, the software will not run unless you update it as described below.